baladithyab/kilocode/apps/kilocode-docs/docs/advanced-usage/evolution-layer.md

 - **Level 2: Auto-Apply** - Low-risk changes (like minor rule updates) are applied automatically.
 - **Level 3: Full Closed-Loop** - The system autonomously runs A/B tests, updates policies, and heals itself based on outcomes.

+You can configure these levels directly in the **Evolution Settings Panel**.

 For a detailed guide on setting up and using these features, see [Evolution Automation](./evolution-automation.md).

 ## Daily Workflow